CringleySDays/AvTech-Support/User_Agreements.md

 - If found abusing AvTech Support's Features, your Server will be blacklisted from using AvTech Support.
 This is appealable Depending on the circumstances.

 - When joining the Support Server, you're required to follow the rules present.
 Please have a look at the message given by the AvTech Support.

+- Premium Users **are** required to join the Spiral Ash Bots Server in order to get registered with AvTech Support's Premium Feature.
+AvTech Support will be checking the Premium Role in the Server to give you the Premium Role.

 ### Last Modified: 28th September 2022